2. Git Basics

 This gives you a local branch that you can work on that starts where

-Checking out a local branch from a remote branch automatically creates what is called a “tracking branch” (or sometimes an “upstream branch”).
+Checking out a local branch from a remote-tracking branch automatically creates what is called a “tracking branch” (and the branch it tracks is called an “upstream branch”).

 Tracking branches are local branches that have a direct relationship to a remote branch.

 If you’re on a tracking branch and type

 git pull, Git automatically knows which server to fetch from and which branch to merge in.

 When you clone a repository, it generally automatically creates a

 master branch that tracks

 However, you can set up other tracking branches if you wish — ones that track branches on other remotes, or don’t track the